 Upper Key Stage 2 Inquiry Question How did World War 2 affect people's daily lives in Britain?
 What a wonderful world How did the Roman invasion change life in Britain and what impact can we still see today?
 How did England change during the settlement of the Anglo-Saxons and Vikings?
 How does the Maya civilisation compare to Britain in AD 900?
 How did the Suffragettes change life in Britain?
 Y5 & 6 mixed age 1.
 Britain declared war on Germany in 1939 because Germany had invaded Poland.
 2. The Allied and Axis powers were the two groups that countries formed during the war.
 3. Children were evacuated to the countryside from towns and cities to protect them from any bombing raids that might happen.
 4. Many British towns and cities were bombed during the Blitz.
 5. People took shelter in air raid shelters.
 Some people came from Manchester to take shelter in the 1.The Roman Empire spread from Italy across North Africa, Europe and the Middle East.
 2. Before the Roman invasion, Britain was occupied by several Iron Age tribes each with their own territory and ruler.
 3. The Romans invaded Britain in AD43.
 They wanted to access Britain's deposits of precious metals (gold, tin and iron), and its cattle.
 4. in AD 60 Boudicca, queen of the Iceni, led a revolt against the Romans.
 5. The Roman army was made up of organised, well 1.Sutton Hoo is an Anglo-Saxon ship burial site.
 2.The Roman Empire abandoned Britain in AD 410 which left the country vulnerable to attack.
 3.Anglo Saxon invaders arrived in Britain in AD 449.
 4. The Anglo Saxons were made of up three groups of people from the Netherlands, Germany and Denmark (the Angles, the Saxons and the Jutes).
 5.There are several reasons why the Anglo Saxons to Britain.
 Some came to find new land to farm and wanted to make a new life for their families.
 Others were invited to help defend England against attacks from the Picts and Scots.
 6.Unlike Roman Britain, Anglo Saxon England was 1.The Maya lived in Mesoamerica, an area of land that includes Mexico and part of Central America.
 2.There are three main periods of Maya civilisation: Pre-Classic period 2000 BC - AD 250, Classic period 250AD - AD 900 and post-Classic AD 900 - AD1600.
 3.Maya society had a strict hierarchy.
 Life for rich and poor was very different.
 4.The Maya system of writing linked text and glyphs.
 5.The Maya worshipped a small number of gods who were important to their culture.
 Some key gods included Itzamna (the creator god), Chac (the god of rain and weather) and Maize god.
-1.A suffragette was a member of an activist women's organisation in the early 20th century who fought for the right to vote in public elections in the United Kingdom.
+1.Suffrage means the right to vote in political elections.
+In the past in Britain not everyone was allowed to vote.
 2.At the start of the 20 th century women were expected to focus on looking after the home but the Industrial Revolution had created opportunities for women to work in factories and offices.
 Women were unable to vote and had no voice in political discussions.
 3. The Suffragists campaigned for women's voting rights using peaceful and lawful methods.
 Their methods helped to build the campaign for change.
-4. The Suffragettes used cities were abandoned.
+4. A suffragette was a member of an activist women's organisation in the early 20th century of life.